Cherry Hill High School East: February 2025 bomb threat

+Dismissal of David Francis-Maurer

+In May 2025, Cherry Hill High School East assistant principal David Francis-Maurer had his contract non-renewed and was placed on administrative leave.
+Supporters allege his removal followed efforts to raise concerns about school policies, student safety, and alleged discriminatory conduct.
+Francis-Maurer filed a lawsuit alleging retaliation and discrimination based on sexual orientation and religion, claiming principal Daniel Finkle and other administrators had made derogatory remarks and failed to adhere to mandated reporting and safety protocols.
+A performance-improvement plan imposed during spring break and overlapping obligations was cited as evidence of pretext.
+A public Donaldson hearing in July 2025 allowed community testimony in his favor, but the Board of Education did not vote to reinstate him, making the non-renewal final.
+The process drew criticism for lack of transparency and miscommunication, including about reasons for the non-renewal, the timing of meetings, and limited public commenting periods.
+Petitions and student walkouts followed in protest of his dismissal.

 Robotics

-The Cherry Hill High School East Robotics club is one of the top programs in the state, consistently sending at least one team to the Vex Robotics World Championship since 2009.
-The teams have received numerous awards and acknowledgements both within the state and the world.
-The school has hosted the New Jersey state championship, at which the 2616B team has won the New Jersey state championship for the last three years.
+The Cherry Hill High School East Robotics club has sent at least one team to the Vex Robotics World Championship from 2009 to 2013, earning awards and acknowledgements both within the state and the world.
+The school has hosted the New Jersey state championship, at which the 2616B team has won the New Jersey state championship from 2012 to 2014.
 The 2616F team (Frightening Lightning) qualified for the World Championship in their rookie year (2013) and won the Teamwork award there.
 In the 2014 season they won multiple awards and competed at the World Championship again, along with 2616B and 2616D.
+In the virtual 2020 VEX Robotics World Championship, one of the Robotics Club's teams, dubbed the "Jersey Devils", proved victorious in the playoffs with their robot 2616J.
+Some media sources classify the Robotics Club as the best Robotics Club in the state of New Jersey.

 Athletics

 The Cherry Hill High School East Cougars compete in the Olympic Conference, which is comprised of public and private high schools located in Burlington, Camden and Gloucester counties, and is overseen by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 1,649 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
-The football team competes in the National Division of the 95-team West Jersey Football League superconference and was classified by the NJSIAA as Group V South for football for 2018–2020.
+The football team competes in the Classic Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group V South for football for 2024–2026, which included schools with 1,333 to 2,324 students.